Mihirgupta25/open-source-tracker/README.md

 - **Multi-repository switching**: Local storage persistence for user preferences
 - **Timezone issues**: All timestamps now automatically converted to PST
 - **Missing repository tabs**: Auto-correction logic ensures all repositories are displayed
+- **EventBridge optimization**: Reduced from 10 rules to 4 essential rules

 ---